Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 #### Applications API

-- `monai apps list...`
+- `mwm apps list...`: list all applications registered with the configured orchestration engines.

 #### Data Discovery Rule

-- `monai ddr add...`: add a new data discovery ruleset
+- `mwm ddr add...`: add a new data discovery ruleset
-- `monai ddr remove...`: delete an existing data discovery ruleset
+- `mwm ddr remove...`: delete an existing data discovery ruleset
-- `monai ddr update...`: update/replace an existing data discovery ruleset
+- `mwm ddr update...`: update/replace an existing data discovery ruleset
-- `monai ddr list...`: list all installed data discovery ruleset
+- `mwm ddr list...`: list all installed data discovery ruleset
-- `monai ddr connect...`: connect an existing data discovery ruleset to an application
+- `mwm ddr connect...`: connect an existing data discovery ruleset to an application
-- `monai ddr disconnect...`: disconnect an application from a data discovery ruleset
+- `mwm ddr disconnect...`: disconnect an application from a data discovery ruleset

 ---

 #### Export Sink

-- `monai sink add...`: create a new sink for export
+- `mwm sink add...`: create a new sink for export
-- `monai sink remove...`: delete an existing sink
+- `mwm sink remove...`: delete an existing sink
-- `monai sink list...`: list all configured sink
+- `mwm sink list...`: list all configured sink
-- `monai sink connect...`: connect a sink to an application
+- `mwm sink connect...`: connect a sink to an application
-- `monai sink disconnect...`: disconnect a sink to an application
+- `mwm sink disconnect...`: disconnect a sink to an application

 ---